-(v) ROOMING HOUSE.

-A. A unit within a building containing multiple single-room dwelling units may be occupied by only one person if the unit is less than 100 square feet, and by no more than two persons if the unit is larger than 100 square feet.

-(3) CIVIC AND INSTITUTIONAL USES.

-- (a) CEMETERY.

-- (i) (Reserved)

-- (b) CLUB.
+(b) CLUB.

-- (i) Any food and beverage service provided by a club, including alcohol, shall be served on the premises and limited to dues-paying members and their guests.
+Any food and beverage service provided by a club, including alcohol, shall be served on the premises and limited to dues-paying members and their guests.

-- (c) COMMUNITY CENTER.
+(c) COMMUNITY CENTER.

-- (i) In zone district(s) where this is shown as a V use, a V use may only be approved in an existing structure that was not originally constructed as a single-family detached or two-family detached dwelling.
-In the R-1M, R-2, or R-T zone districts, a structure that was originally designed and constructed for a nonresidential use may be occupied for this use upon the issuance of a conditional use permit.
+(i) InIn the R-1M, R-2, and R-T zone district(s) where this is shown asdistricts, a V use, a V use may only be approved in an existing structure that was not-originally designed and constructed asfor a nonresidential use may be occupied for this use upon the issuance of a single family detached or two-family detached dwellingconditional use permit.